 Use the following safety guidelines to help protect your computer from potential damage and to help to ensure your personal safety.
 Unless otherwise noted, each procedure included in this document assumes that the following conditions exist:

-- You have performed the steps in Working on Your Computer. - You have read the safety information that shipped with your computer. - A component can be replaced or--if purchased separately--installed by performing the removal procedure in reverse order.
+- You have read the safety information that shipped with your computer. - A component can be replaced or--if purchased separately--installed by performing the removal procedure in reverse order.